apache/arrow/docs/source/format/CanonicalExtensions.rst

   * **value_type** = Arrow DataType of the tensor elements
   * **shape** = shape of the contained tensors as a tuple
-  * **is_row_major** = boolean indicating the order of elements in memory
+  * **is_row_major** = boolean indicating the order of elements
+    in memory

 * Description of the serialization:

   The metadata must be a valid JSON object including:

-  * shape of the contained tensors as an array with key “shape”,
+  * shape of the contained tensors as an array with key "shape",
-  * boolean indicating the order of elements in memory with key “order”.
+  * boolean indicating the order of elements in memory with key "is_row_major".

   For example: `{ "shape": [2, 5], "is_row_major": True }`